Menu:

 3rd-party libraries

-THe original Open-Source release of Kermit 95 relied on several obsolete third-party libraries which are (increasingly were) behind the various disabled features in Kermit 95.
+The original Open-Source release of Kermit 95 relied on several obsolete third-party libraries which are (increasingly were) behind the various disabled features in Kermit 95.
 The specific versions were:

 Other Notes